oroinc/OroCRMMarketingBundle/src/Oro/Bundle/MarketingActivityBundle/Resources/doc/api/marketing_activity.md

 #### get_subresource

-Retrieve the campaign record a specific marketing activity record is assigned to.
+**Get_subresource** retrieves the campaign record which a specific marketing activity record is assigned to.

 #### get_relationship

-Retrieve the ID of the campaign record which a specific marketing activity record is assigned to.
+**Get_relationship** retrieves the ID of the campaign record which a specific marketing activity record is assigned to.

 #### update_relationship

-Replace campaign a specific marketing activity record is assigned to.
+**Update_relationship** replaces the campaign which a specific marketing activity record is assigned to.

 {@request:json_api}

 Example:

 `</admin/api/marketingactivities/1/relationships/campaign>`